-Vodka is one of those drinks everyone has simply because it’s easy to order.
+Vodka is one of those drinks everyone has simply because it's easy to order.
 As your drinking tastebuds mature, so does your vodka drinking game.
-We don’t love the stuff just because it’s a cocktail shaker’s dream; the health benefits of vodka, also, make for a doctor’s dream.
-Vodka has some historic roots with stories of its invention dating back to the 8th and 9th century – depending on if you talk to a Polish or Russian person.
-Early on, vodka was used more for medicine and less for enjoyment.
+We don't love the stuff just because it's a cocktail shaker's dream; the health benefits of vodka, also, make for a doctor's dream.
+Vodka has some historic roots with stories of its invention dating back to the 8th and 9th century - depending on if you talk to a Polish or Russian person.
+Early on, drinking vodka was more for medicine and less for enjoyment.

 1. Disinfectant, Antitoxin, and Antiseptic

-If you’ve got to clean toothbrushes and hairbrushes, it’s one of the best rinses out there.
+The next time you've got to clean toothbrushes and hairbrushes, it's one of the best rinses out there.